 The transformations do nothing to enhance the objects in any conventional design sense.
-An exception, Miss Constantine says, is Bruno Munari's clock, in which discs of colored plastic replace hands and numerals to make a kind of moving picture in which time is deprived of its urgency.
+An exception, Miss Constantine says, is Bruno Munari's clock, in which discs of colored plastic replaces hands and numerals to make a kind of moving picture in which time is deprived of its urgency.

-More often, a transformation removes an object entirely from thr realm of design, sometimes with extraordinary fervor.
+More often, a transformation removes an object entirely from the realm of design, sometimes with extraordinary fervor.
 A book, for example, is usually a carefully made object we are conditioned to handle with respect.
 Three examples of transformed books in the exhibition upset this response by acts of destruction.
 "Lucas Samaras covers a book with pins and nails and inserts between its pages a razor, a knife, and a broken pane of glass; seldom has a book been more dangerous to open," Miss Constantine says.
 "Jasper Johns presents us with an open book, but its pages are congealed in colored wax and the print is all but obliterated, concealing the information we suppose the book to contain.
-The desire to separase its pages is frustrated by its being contained in a glazed box, apparently to preserve it for posterity.
-John Latham's book--actually one book and parts of others--has burned and folded pages, and is forced open by a closed volume wedged between them like a hatchet; one book destroys another."
+The desire to separate the pages is frustrated by its being contained in a glazed box, apparently to preserve it for posterity.
+John Latham's book-actually one book and parts of others-has been burned and the pages folded, and is forced open by a closed volume wedged between the pages like a hachet: one book destroys another."

 Almost as emotionally charged as books are household furnishings.
 Two of the four examples in the exhibition are chairs.
 One by Les Levine is completely concealed under a tautly stretched skin of shiny plastic, under which the splayed legs and arms of a Captain's chair seem to be struggling to emerge.
-Fabio de Sanctis' chair is swathed in painted fiberglas, its baroque folds and dripping paint combining to suggest the decomposing shroud of a mummy.
-A similar entombment is produced by the copper plates nailed over a table-top radio by Tony Palladino.
+Fabio de Sanctis' chair is swathed in painted fiberglas, its baroque folds and dripping paint combining to suggest the decomposing shroud on a mummy.
+A similar entombment is produced by the copper plates nailed over a table-top radio by Toni Palladino.
 The transformation of these three objects is brought about by covering them with an extraneous material which destroys their usefulness but presumably preserves the objects themselves.
-The mattress by Ralph Ortiz, however, is transformed by outright destruction.
+The matress by Ralph Ortiz, however, is transformed by outright destruction.
 Gutted by fire and doused with water, and resembling a mass of gray seaweed, it is perhaps the embodiment of a nightmare.

 "Less violent, and sometimes amusing, are those transformations which neither add, subtract, nor obliterate, but merely deform, like Janet Cooper's cluster of sagging milk bottles and Bruno Munari's gesturing forks.
-Of comparable humor are Man Ray's pipe with a plexiglas bubble and Preston McClanahan's brandy glass overflowing with permanent foam.
-Both transformations introduce images which suggest an ephemeral use while at the same time making such use impossible, because the new images are permanent."
+Of comparable humor are Man Ray's pipe with plexiglas bubble and Preston McClanahan's brandy glass with permanent foam.
+Both transformations introduce images which suggest an ephemeral use while at the same time maing such use impossible, because the new images are permanent."

-The majority of objects in the show were transformed in th '60s.
-NHtable exceptions are Man Ray's famous iron with tacks, and pipe with plexiglas bubble, both from the '20s, and Meret Oppenheim's fur-covered cup and saucer which caused a sensation when first exhibited at The Museum of Modern Art in 1936.
+The majority of objects were transformed in the '60s.
+Notable exceptions are Man Ray's famous iron with tacks, and pipe with plexiglas bubble. both from the '20s, and Meret Oppenheim's fur-covered cup and saucer which caused a sensation when first exhibited at the Museum of Modern Art in 1936.

-Photographs and additional information available from Elizabeth Shaw, Director and Lynn Traiger, Assistant Director, Department of Public Information, The Museum of Modern Art, 11 West 53 Street, New York, N.Y.
+Photographs and additional information available from Elizabeth Shaw, Director and Lynn Traiger, Assistant Director, Department of Public Information, The Museum of Modern Art, 11 West 53rd Street, New York, N.Y.
 10019.
-Circle 5-8900
+CIrcle 5-8900